coderefinery/git-intro/_episodes/10-archaeology.md

 $ git switch --create branchname somehash
 ```

-### 6. `git bisect` to locate the commit that changed a behavior

-We have a separate section about this command below.

 > ## Exercise: basic archaeology commands
 >
 > Let us explore the value of these commands in an exercise.
 Future